Heritage Science Laboratory Ljubljana

 Professor Dr Matija Strlič FIIC FRSC

 Matija Strlič is Professor of Analytical Chemistry at University of Ljubljana and Professor of Heritage Science at University College London, and the Lab lead.
-His main research interests are the development of heritage science infrastructure, including instrumentation and methodology, as well as modelling of heritage materials, environments, values and decision making.
-He has published more than 160 peer-reviewed papers and is Editorial Board Member of Heritage Science, Polymer Degradation and Stability and Studies in Conservation.
-He is a Fellow of the Royal Society of Chemistry and of the International Institute for Conservation.
-His track record includes more than 50 national (Slovenia and UK) and international (EU and bilateral) projects, with total funding of more that €63M for heritage science.
+His main research interests are in the development of heritage science infrastructure, including instrumentation and methodology, as well as modelling of heritage materials, environments, values and decision making.
+He has published more than 180 peer-reviewed papers and is Editorial Board Member of Heritage Science, Polymer Degradation and Stability and Studies in Conservation.
+He is a member of the European Academy of Sciences and Arts, Fellow of the Royal Society of Chemistry and of the International Institute for Conservation.
+His track record includes more than 60 national (Slovenia and UK) and international (EU and bilateral) projects, with total funding of more that €75M for heritage science.
 He regularly reviews proposals for the EU and 15+ national funding bodies and has worked on the development of Strategic Research Agendas for several national and international funding and policy making bodies.
 In 2015, he received the Ambassador of Science of the Republic of Slovenia Award for the outstanding achievements in science and international collaboration.
 In his free time you will find him in his garden.

 Professor Dr Irena Kralj Cigić